iptoux/bbot/README.md

 - To add or edit jokes, modify jokes.json and restart the bot.
 - Automatic joke responses to keywords in normal chat have been disabled; use the !joke command instead.

+### Server activity statistics

+!stats [N]
+- Shows a toplist of the most active users and channels by number of messages in this server (guild‑only).
+Default N=10, min 3, max 25.
+- You can exclude specific channels from the toplists by setting STATS_EXCLUDE_CHANNELS in env.local.
+This accepts channel IDs, <#ID> mentions, or names (case‑insensitive, suffix match).
+Example:
+  STATS_EXCLUDE_CHANNELS=┣〢dev-spam,dev-spam,<#123456789012345678>

+!stats reset
+- Admin/Mods only (requires one of: Administrator, Manage Guild, Manage Channels, or Manage Messages).
+- Resets message‑based activity statistics for this server by deleting stored message events for the guild.
+- Command and joke counters are not affected.

 ## User Memory (RAG)

 - Stores: username, recent interactions, user facts, preferences.